A simple explanation

 What tests will I be required to take during my diagnosis and treatments?

-A full case history will be taken, urine and blood tests requested, x-rays, sometimes specialist x-rays and scans may also be requested, plus a full examination of your affected parts i.e. back, hands, feet etc.
+A full case history will be taken, urine and blood tests requested, x-rays, sometimes specialist x-rays, images and scans may also be requested, plus a full examination of your affected parts i.e. back, hands, feet etc.

 In summary points to remember when seeing your doctor: